mtw/mtw.github.io/Pelican/content/blog/2021-09-06-Functional-RNA-structures-in-the-3UTR-of-MBFV.rst

 :category: publications
 :slug: Functional-RNA-Structures-in-the-3UTR-of-Mosquito-Borne-Flaviviruses
 :author: mtw
-:summary: The 3'UTR of Mosquito-Borne Flaviviruses (MBFVs) contain evolutionarily conserved functional elements, such as exoribonuclease-resistant RNAs (xrRNAs), dumbbell elements or terminal stem-loops.
-In this contribution we describe, annotate, and compare these elements within different serological groups of MBFVs
+:summary: The 3'UTR of Mosquito-Borne Flaviviruses (MBF) contain evolutionarily conserved functional elements, such as exoribonuclease-resistant RNAs (xrRNAs), dumbbell elements or terminal stem-loops.
+In this contribution we describe, annotate, and compare these elements within different serological groups of MBF
 :title: Functional RNA structures in the 3'UTR of Mosquito-Borne Flaviviruses
 :description: This book chapter describes and compares evolutionarily conserved functional RNAs in Mosquito-Borne Flaviviruses